Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. Changes have been made to the overall grant application from previous years.
 Additionally, incorrect applications are determined to be non-responsive and will not be reviewed.
 You can access this year application under the County Executive’s page by visiting Community Partnership Grants.

 No, there is no limit.
 However, grant awards are for one-year only.
 An organization may reapply each year with the understanding that funding is not guaranteed.

 Yes, there is a limit.
 We will accept one proposal per organization per fiscal year.
 An organization with multiple programs may only submit a grant application for one of their programs.
-In the event an organization submits more than one proposal, we reserve the right to select the application with the earliest date and time stamp
+In the event an organization submits more than one proposal, we reserve the right to select the application with the earliest date and time stamp.